Diamondbacks vs. Giants Player Props Betting Odds

 Walker Stats

-- Walker has put up 37 hits with eight doubles, nine home runs and eight walks.
+- Walker has collected 38 hits with eight doubles, nine home runs and nine walks.
 He has driven in 28 runs with one stolen base.

 Walker Recent Games